Automatic disk resizes

 - 80% disk used: warn team administrators by email

-When an automatic resize is triggered, the new size is calculated based on the original size.
+When an automatic resize is triggered, the new size is calculated based on the original size:

-- Disks smaller than 1 TB will be increased by 25% (e.g. 100 GB becomes 125 GB).
+- Disks between 100 GB and 999 GB will be increased by 25% (e.g. 100 GB becomes 125 GB).

-- Disks larger than 1 TB will be increased by 15% (e.g. 1000 GB becomes 1150 GB).
+- Disks larger than 1000 GB will be increased by 15% (e.g. 1000 GB becomes 1150 GB).

 Manual resizing